Real Estate in China

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

-"I came here to move in with my BF and he's been living here for few years already," remarked one foreigner who made the move to Beijing.
+"I came here to move in with my BF and he's been living here for few years already," remarked one member in Beijing.

 What is a typical expat home or apartment like in China?